-The very existence of the law produces effects that go beyond the mere application of sanctions and the prosecution of those practising FGM.
+The very existence of the law produces effects that go beyond the mere application of sanctions and the prosecution of those practising Female Genital Mutilation.
 It serves as a deterrent and therefore protects girls at risk of undergoing FGM both from the practice itself and – in some cases – from the stigma associated with not being excised.

 Several authors argue that, although existing laws have resulted in few prosecutions for FGM cases, this does not mean that the law does not have a positive effect in terms of reducing prevalence.

 In Senegal, for example, the 1999 law has resulted in few arrests or trials but has had the effect of creating a formal framework for NGOs and national groups committed to eradicating the practice.
 As such, it is considered essential to enable a change in attitudes towards FGM as a social norm.

 In Europe, studies also show that knowledge of anti-FGM laws and fear of legal consequences have a deterrent effect on migrant communities from high-prevalence countries.